Kha1135123/Final-Project/README.md

 - [Link to slide](https://hackmd.io/@Kha/BkUvYPqeO#/)

-- Codes
+## Overall

-DataFrame: csv file, so we use Pandas DataFrame to sort value
+- DataFrame: csv file, so we use Pandas DataFrame to sort value

-Feature map: extracting feature like interactions feature, rating, food type,...
+- Feature map: extracting feature like interactions feature, rating, food type,...

-Utility matrix: interactions between users and items, splits into training and testing set
+- Utility matrix: interactions between users and items, splits into training and testing set

-- Demo UI using Gradio
+## Demo UI using Gradio

 How to use:
 - For new users: